fahim-is-zero/ProjectEuler/README.md

-# ProjectEuler
+# ProjectEulerSolutions
 ![logo_default](./banner.png)

-Code for solving Project Euler problems in Python.This only includes the first 100 problems.
-(Still in progress)
+Code for solving Project Euler problems in Python.This only includes a handful of problems.

 The solution is written at the end of the code.